victorfbrito/wikipedia-redesign/README.md

 # Technical Documentation

-Wikipedia is an online encyclopedia maintained by a model of open collaboration.
-They provide free access to their data through the MediaWiki API.
-I used this project to communicate with and exhibit data from this API.
-I'm not this designs original creator, just used it as a model for this experience.
+Wikipedia is an online encyclopedia maintained by a model of open collaboration, and they provide free access to their data through the MediaWiki API.
+This project is an experience where I used Vue and the MediaWiki API to build this recreation of the famous Wikipedia.
+I'm not this designs original creator, but it's so amazing that I decided to use it as a model for this.
+You can find the url for the original design in the reference section of this page.
+It's important to mention that it's just a study and not a finished project, so many features are not done yet.
+Bugs are expected.

 ## Table of contents